onurgurkangultekin/SNAGraphNetwork/README.md

 # SNAGraphNetwork
 Social Network Analysis by measuring Centrality Metrics and Tie Strength.
-Also There is a visualization part for observing relations.
+This project has been coded with C#.
+Neo4j graph database is used from a private company.
+Therefore data will not be shared in the project.